Step 1 - Assess Situational Needs

 A partnership IS:

 - A written agreement between the parties.
-This can be in the form of a challenge partnership agreement, MOU/MOA, Economy Act agreement, cooperative agreement, volunteer agreement, or a contributions plan.
+This can be in the form of a cooperating association agreement, challenge partnership agreement, MOU/MOA, Economy Act agreement, cooperative agreement, volunteer agreement, or a contributions plan.

 - Mutual interest in, mutual benefits from, or mutually desired goals of a common objective related to the mission of the agency.

 - Builds consensus and broad-based community support.